 The shoulder strap on the Timbuk2 Classic is comparably comfortable to most of the other bags that we tested except for a couple like the Chrome Buran that had a substantial amount of padding.
 In general, we find messenger bags to be inherently less comfortable than their laptop backpack cousins - be sure to consult our Buying Advice before you decide whether a messenger bag or laptop backpack will best suit your needs.

-Unlike some of the other bags, such as the Patagonia Half Mass, there isn't any padding against the back of the Classic.
+Unlike some of the other bags, there isn't any padding against the back of the Classic.
 This makes this bag slightly less comfortable when carrying a laptop.
 This typically wasn't a big issue, but when we wore the bag high while riding a bike, we found that the laptop pressed uncomfortably against the back.
 If you are primarily using this bag on a bike and often carry a laptop, you might want to slide a small piece of foam into the laptop sleeve or use a laptop pouch.
 Other than that, the bag carried wonderfully for biking and walking.

 Storage & Organization